userofmeet/userofmeet27/README.md

 - 👋 Hi, I’m Meet Jain
 - 👀 I’m interested in VLSI Designing
-- 🌱 I’m currently learning Electronics and Communication at Dharmsinh Desai Univeristy, Nadiad
+- 🌱 I’m currently studying Electronics and Communication at Dharmsinh Desai Univeristy, Nadiad
 - 💞️ I’m looking to collaborate on industrial collaboration
 - 📫 How to reach me ...Linkedin